-The Authority has entered into loan agreements with the local governments on behalf of local education agencies for the 2004 QZABs, dated November 24, 2004; and the 2005 QZABs, dated December 28, 2005.
-Under the agreements, the Authority agrees to finance renovation projects and equipment for the local education agencies.
-On the date designated in the agreements, annual financing charges must be paid by the borrower sufficient to pay the annual principal payment, which is deposited into a bond sinking fund held by the State Treasurer that will pay the bonds at maturity, and the costs of administering the program.
+The Authority entered into loan agreements with the local governments on behalf of local education agencies for the 2004 QZABs, dated November 24, 2004; and the 2005 QZABs, dated December 28, 2005.
+Under the agreements, the Authority agreed to finance renovation projects and equipment for the local education agencies.
+On the date designated in the agreements, annual financing charges must be paid by the borrower that were sufficient to pay the annual principal payment, which were deposited into a bond sinking fund held by the State Treasurer to pay the bonds at maturity, and the costs of administering the program.
+The 2004 and 2005 QZAB loans were pain in full during fiscal year 2021; therefore, there is not loans receivable for the QZAB program at June 30, 2021.